The Most Delicious Food In Mexico – All The Mexican Food You Should Try

 Guacamole

 Guacamole is probably the most famous Mexican appetizer.
-Found anywhere in the world, it reaches perfection in Mexico, where it is used as a topping for tacos in street food carts, or made to order at your table at fancy restaurants.
+Found anywhere in the world, it reaches perfection in Mexico, where it is used as a topping for tacos in street food carts or made to order at your table at fancy restaurants.

 It is prepared by mashing ripe avocados with a fork.
-Green chopped tomatoes, chili, finely chopped onion, garlic and coriander are added to it, along with oil, salt and other seasonings.
+Green chopped tomatoes, chili, finely chopped onion, garlic, and coriander are added, along with oil, salt, and other seasonings.
 It’s usually served with totopos – fried corn tortilla chips.

 food in Mexico